Dot by Dot: The Best Places to Buy Authentic Aboriginal Art in Australia

 Otis Hope Carey

 These aren’t just artworks.
 They’re stories.
 Maps.
-Echoes of land and legacy.
-Painted with purpose, Aboriginal dot art carries the voices of ancestors, the spirit of Country, and the pulse of the world’s oldest living culture.
+Echoes of land and lineage.
+Painted with purpose, Aboriginal dot art carries the voices of ancestors, the strength of Country and the pulse of the world’s oldest living culture.

-Here’s where to start — with galleries and shopfronts that honour both artist and ancestry.
+Here’s where to begin, with galleries and shopfronts that honour both artist and ancestry.

 Darwin Aboriginal Art Fair (DAAF)

-One of the most important events on Australia’s cultural calendar, DAAF brings together more than 70 Indigenous-owned art centres from across the country.
-Held on Larrakia Country, this vibrant fair celebrates the depth and diversity of First Nations art — from intricate dot paintings to woven works and sculpture.
-Every purchase directly supports the artist and their community.
-With both in-person and online access, it’s never been easier to connect with authentic Aboriginal art that carries powerful stories of Country and culture.
+One of Australia’s most significant cultural events, DAAF brings together more than 70 Indigenous-owned art centres from across the country.
+Held on Larrakia Country, the fair showcases everything from intricate dot paintings to weaving and sculpture, with every purchase directly supporting artists and their communities.
+With both in-person and online access, it’s an inspiring way to connect with authentic works grounded in story and place.

 Darwin Convention Centre & Online